Are you feeling a little sluggish or run down? Maybe you want to kick start your diet or perhaps strengthen your immune system.

 Just keep in mind that your body is going through a lot.
 Yes, it is getting a rest, but it is also getting rid of all the toxins in your system.
 That requires energy and lots of it.
 If you can, take breaks.
 When your body tells you it is tired, lay down and rest.
 Listen to your body during this time and give it what it needs.

 Juice cleanses are pretty straightforward, but there are some things you can do to make it even more effective and easier.
+If you're not an experienced juicer, you should follow a juice cleansing guide.
 These tips will help ensure that you get the most out of your juice cleanse:

 - Before you start a juice cleanse – or any major change to your diet – talk to your doctor.